fChristenson/My-life-as-a-programmer/README.md

 > Is C#, quicker to learn than Java?

-> Is fullstack harder than mobile development?

 > Does knowing fullstack development make mobile development easier?

-> What's the point of consuming REST api's on the server?

-> What about online degrees?

 > Can a solution architect become a software developer?